Quark–lepton complementarity: Open questions

-One may ask where do the large lepton mixings come from?
-Is this information implicit in the form of the  V_{M } matrix?
+One may ask where the large lepton mixings come from, and whether this information is implicit in the form of the  V_{M } matrix.
 This question has been widely investigated in the literature, but its answer is still open.
 Furthermore, in some Grand Unification Theories (GUTs) the direct QLC correlation between the CKM and the PMNS mixing matrix can be obtained.
 In this class of models, the V_{M} matrix is determined by the heavy Majorana neutrino mass matrix.

-Despite the naive relations between the PMNS and CKM angles, a detailed analysis shows that the correlation matrix is phenomenologically compatible with a tribimaximal pattern, and only marginally with a bimaximal pattern.
+Despite the naïve relations between the PMNS and CKM angles, a detailed analysis shows that the correlation matrix is phenomenologically compatible with a tribimaximal pattern, and only marginally with a bimaximal pattern.
 It is possible to include bimaximal forms of the correlation matrix  V_{M } in models with renormalization effects that are relevant, however, only in particular cases with $\ \tan \beta > 40$ and with quasi-degenerate neutrino masses.